dav01it/kivy_st_widgets/README.md

 1. The first widget is a TEXTBOX that accepts ONLY NUMBERS.
 ------------------------------------------------------------------
-On a desktop enviroment and SHOWS a numeric KEYBOARD on android env.
+On a desktop enviromentfilters input while on android env.SHOULD  SHOW a numeric KEYBOARD
 ---------------------------------------------------------------------

 TODO: